 Genital herpes in children is often mistaken for balanitis.
 Skin conditions such as psoriasis and other uncommon conditions of the penile skin may also be mistaken for balanitis (6).
 Dr. Luke Prest, a board-certified pediatrician from Ardmore, Pennsylvania, says, “Diseases such as nummular eczema, a reaction to medications, a human papillomavirus (HPV) infection, and scabies can be mistaken for balanitis.”

-2. How do I know if I have balanitis, bacterial or fungal?
+2. How do I know if my child has balanitis and whether it’s bacterial or fungal?

 It can be ascertained only if the doctor orders specific tests to identify the causative organism.